Back in the Day

 Our far-less-jaded dreams

-Dripped with the impertinence and arrogance of youth.
+Dripped with the impertinence and

 The only dragons and demons we knew

-Lived in the pages of children’s books
+Lived in the pages of children’s

 At the library.